Beaterio de Terciarias Agustinas Recoletas: Construction of the Convent

 Spanish steel grill gate, the oldest remnant of the old Beaterio.

 In 1731, the Beaterio achieved its formal foundation.
-Fray Andres de San Fulgencio undertook the construction of a more permanent building to house the Recollect Tertiaries, the first religious women.
-Fray Benito de San Pablo, Superior of San Sebastian at that time, solicited donations from benefactors such as Brother General, Sergeant Major D. Jose Beltran de Salazar and Don Jose Barreto.
-The construction continued until 1747.
-The Convent had a long, spacious living room divided into cells.
-At the end was a kitchenette and bathroom made of concrete materials.
+Fray Andrés de San Fulgencio undertook the construction of a more permanent house for the Recollect Tertiaries, the first religious women.
+Fray Benito de San Pablo, Superior of San Sebastán at that time, solicited donations from benefactors such as Brother General, Sergeant Major D. José Beltrán de Salazar, and Don José Barreto, with construction lasting until 1747.
+The convent had a long, spacious living room divided into cells, and at the end was a kitchenette and bathroom made of concrete.
 The sisters lived in this building until 1907.
-To respond to the growing needs of the Church, the Beaterio expanded and established their first three houses: Saint Rita College - Manila, Colegio de Santa Monica – Cavite City and Colegio de San Jose – Cuyo, Palawan.
+To respond to the growing needs of the Church, the Beaterio expanded and established their first three houses: Saint Rita College - Manila, Colegio de Santa Mónica in Cavite City and Colegio de San Joséin Cuyo, Palawan.

 Renovations

 The first house where the first sisters or beatas resided were made of cane and nipa.
 The second house, which was bigger than the first, became roofless after the 1880 Luzon earthquakes.
-The third house was made of strong foundation, now part of Saint Rita College - Manila and is still standing today.
-A Chapel was built on June 1, 1907.
+The third house of stronger materials, now part of Saint Rita College - Manila, is still standing today, with a chapel added on June 1, 1907.